informalsystems/hermes/guide/src/tutorials/production/setup-grafana.md

 ### Set up the dashboard

-- Download the [grafana template](../../assets/grafana_template.json) we provide.
+- Download the [Grafana template](../../assets/grafana_template.json) we provide.
-- In the side bar, hover your cursor over the Dashboard icon, and then click `Import`.
+- In the sidebar, hover your cursor over the Dashboard icon, and then click `Import`.
 - Click on `Upload JSON file` and select the Grafana template you just downloaded.
 - On the `Import` page, enter `Hermes dashboard template` as a name, enter your data sources and click `Import`.
-- On the top right corner, next to the `refresh dashboard` button, select `5s` to automatically query Prometheus and Loki every 5s.
+- In the top right corner, next to the `refresh dashboard` button, select `5s` to automatically query Prometheus and Loki every 5s.

 ## Next steps

-In the [next section](./setup-hermes.md), you will learn how to setup accounts on public testnets.
+In the [next section](./setup-hermes.md), you will learn how to set up Hermes on production chains.